comfycoder/camp-comfy-host/README.md

 # Camp Comfy with ASP.NET Core Host Application

-## Install the npm packages

-npm install

-## Build the Angular application
+## Add your Angular application

-npm run build:prod

-## Run the AP.NET Core application
+Copy your "built" Angular application from the angular project "dist" folder to the ASP.NET Core web app "wwwroot" folder.